 Technology Transfer Offices (TTO)

-Research and innovation are cornerstones of Ireland’s economic development policy.
+Research and Innovation are cornerstones of Ireland’s economic development policy.
 Significant State investment has been made over the past decade in science and technology resulting in a strong base of research expertise.
-Ireland’s Universities, Institutes of Technology (IoT) and research organisations have a professional technology transfer infrastructure in place to work with existing companies and to support new enterprises to leverage the value in this investment.
+Ireland’s Universities, Institutes of Technology (IoT), Technical Universities (TUs) and research organisations have a professional technology transfer infrastructure in place to work with existing companies and to support new enterprises to leverage the value in this investment.

 The Technology Transfer Offices (TTOs) and industrial liaison offices in Ireland’s HEIs and research organisations help companies and investors to: